nervosnetwork/rfcs/rfcs/0026-anyone-can-pay/0026-anyone-can-pay.md

     <valid signature for public key hash B>
 ```

-Here the transaction doesnt contain signature for the anyone-can-pay cell, yet the anyone-can-pay lock succeeds the validation when it detects that someone deposits 20 CKBytes into itself.
+Here the transaction does not contain signature for the anyone-can-pay cell, yet the anyone-can-pay lock succeeds the validation when it detects that someone deposits 20 CKBytes into itself.
 Note this use case does not involve in UDT at all, anyone-can-pay lock is used to overcome the 61 CKBytes requirement of plain transfer.

 ### Unlock via UDT Payment